 – It’s also just as important to spend time throughout the year to review and reassess everything periodically to make sure you’re on track.
 A monthly check-in and mid-year review work great for me.
 In order to be consistent, follow-up is a must.

 A common theme I keep seeing is that overall, 2016 has been a rough and unforgiving year for many.
 It was certainly full of highs and lows for me.
-On the bright side, I started this website and launched my business, got promoted at my full-time job, traveled 11 different times and explored 3 new countries, fell in love, had a baby (Chihuahua to be exact), got to attend so many incredible events, and in general, made myself proud by staying on track with goals I set.
+On the bright side, I started this blog, got promoted at my full-time job, traveled 11 different times and explored 3 new countries, fell in love, had a baby (Chihuahua to be exact), got to attend so many incredible events, and in general, made myself proud by staying on track with goals I set.
 However, I also faced many challenges, setbacks, and went through one of the darkest times of my entire life.
 Many things happened that I didn’t plan for or expect.
 But life is all about balance.
 There cannot be rainbows and sunshine without a little storm here and there.
 So I have learned to embrace it all, both good and bad.
 I would not be the strong and resilient woman I have become without opportunities to grow and overcome.
 Things may not always go as planned, but that doesn’t mean that having a plan isn’t critical.
 If anything, it keeps me sane along the way.
 So when I sit down and do my New Year reflection in a few days, I will be gentle with myself as I recommend you to do as well.
 The entire idea of doing this routine comes purely out of self-love and self-care.
 Doing this helps me to be the best I can be.
 I have come a long way, but I have a long way to go.
 That is the beauty of this journey called life.

 Good luck and Happy New Year to each of you!
 I hope that 2017 is filled with love, positivity, blessings, good vibes, great travels, and everything you wish to manifest.